spenceradolph/sliver/blog/blog.md

 ## Step 6 - Profit

 I've now met my end goal, with a proof of concept set of Mythic agents that can interact with Sliver.
+Not only that, but its wonderfully hooked into Mythic's UI. `ps` creates a process browser tree, `ls` creates a file browser tree, etc...

 There's also a clear path for continuing to add and refine functionality to have exact parity with the sliver-client.
 Here's an example [commit](https://github.com/spenceradolph/sliver/commit/ec2f8fdfebfeb7d3a06d1393f677165cf81dca38) of adding the `ping` command.